-- Log into Overdrive and find books that she can checkout that also have an audio version
+- Log into Overdrive and find books that she could checkout that also have an audio version

-- When reading, she would listen to the audio version while she is looking at the text
+- When reading, she would listen to the audio version while she was looking at the text

 This technique created an environment where she could see and hear the words at the same time which helped her start to become better at decoding unfamiliar words.
 She started to anticipate how the narrator would pronounce a word and judge how close she was.
 She had a huge improvement of 80 points on her SAT Reading in just a month and 4 novels.
 Of course, she was implementing other techniques as well, but the reading and listening technique helped with her schoolwork as well.